 Traditionally, Swedish cuisine has been simple in nature, but also tasty and healthy.
-The diet has, for the most part, consisted of fish, meat and potatoes.
+The diet, for the most part, consists of fish, meat and potatoes.
 Popular fish dishes centre on herring and salmon, while special meat dishes include reindeer and elk.

 Popular dishes include: